-- Publish position statements on the ecological determinants of health that promote equity for structurally disadvantaged populations; - Continue to build coalitions and partnerships to mobilize knowledge related to the health benefits of climate action; and - Continue to use low carbon alternatives and carbon offsets to mitigate the impact of organizational activities on the climate.
+- Continue to collaborate with other efforts to mobilize knowledge related to the health benefits of climate action; and - Continue to use low carbon alternatives and carbon offsets to mitigate the impact of organizational activities on the climate.

-- The public health community has increased understanding of the ecological determinants of health and actions required to limit their deterioration; - There is a growing number of voices supporting action on the ecological determinants of health; and - CPHA's activities are conducted in a manner that is environmentally sustainable.
+The public health community has increased understanding of the ecological determinants of health and actions required to limit their deterioration;

+- There is a growing number of voices supporting action on the ecological determinants of health; and - CPHA's activities are conducted in a manner that is environmentally sustainable.